Brands

-Pop Mart - 7-Eleven Labubu
+Pop Mart sues 7-Eleven for selling counterfeit Labubu Toys

 The Chinese company Pop Mart, specializing in the production of collectible figurines, filed a lawsuit in the US federal court against the American chain of 7-Eleven stores and eight of its franchise partners in California.
 The reason for the trial was the distribution of counterfeit products that outwardly imitate the popular Labubu toy series, which became a global cultural phenomenon in the first half of 2025.